infobip/infobip-api-php-tutorial/README.md

 }
  ```

-To display results iterate through the array of sent message responses with a foreach loop and write a single row for
+To display results, iterate through the array of sent message responses with a foreach loop and write a single row for
 each of sent messages.
 In our example we chose to present: `messageId`, `to`, `smsCount`, `status`, but you can choose
 which ever you want.
 Code should look like this:
  ```php